pcm720/nhddl/README.md

 dbc:
 logo:
 ```

-To mark an argument as disabled by default, `$` is used before the argument name.
+To disable an argument by default, place a `$` before the argument name.

 NHDDL supports two kinds of argument files: